CS125 Frequently Asked Questions (FAQ)

 2. What is the difference between compilation and interpreation?
 Both compilers (like gcc) and interpreters (like Matlab) can technically be referred to as translators; they translate from source code (see FAQ #1, above) to machine code.
 The difference is when and how often the translation is done.
 As discussed above, a compiler translates each statement of source code only once and outputs the result (the machine language) for the entire source file as a completely separate executable file.
 An interpreter alternates between translation and execution, one statement at a time — first it translates (interprets) a source code statement, then it executes the resultant machine code, then it goes on to the next source language statement, interprets it, and so on.
 When an interpreter is supplied with a source program with a loop in it, it must translate each statement in the loop each time it is encountered; if it goes through the loop one thousand times, each statement will be interpreted (as well as executed) one thousand times.
 In contrast, a compiler for a compiled language (like C), translates each source statement only once, eventually producing the machine language equivalent of the entire loop.
 As a result of the extra work (repeat translations), programs in interpreted languages execute more slowly than compiled programs since the real-time execution of each statement must be preceded by its interpretation.
 Why bother with intepreted languages, then?
 Several reasons actually (take CS332 to learn more), perhaps the foremeost being that if something goes wrong during execution, the interpreter knows exactly which source statement was being translated/executed when the problem occurred and can provide the programmer a great deal of debugging assistance.
 Unless special arrangements are made (and the compiler is sophisticated enough to support such arrangements) the executable program produced by a compiler has no information whatsoever about the original source code.
 The source code may have been lost years ago, in fact, and the executable program would still be perfectly usable (but sure not easily modifiable ;-) You don't have the source code for Internet Explorer now do you?
 But you use it all the time, I presume.

 3. What does machine language really look like?
 You really want to see it?
 It's pretty dull.
-Here's the machine language for my "Hello world!" program, compiled on and for sun/prclab when sun/prclab was hosted on an Ultrasparc computer built by Sun Microsystems (now part of Oracle).
+Here's the machine language for my "Hello world!" program.
 It's actually shown in formatted hexadecimal rather than binary (which is essentially unreadable by human beings) to make it somewhat easier to understand — don't say I never do anything for you.
 (Later in this course we'll discus why programmers and computer engineers use hexadecimal numbers so often.)
-Remember, this particular example of machine language only works for machines based on the Sparc chip set manufactured by Sun Microsystems.
+This particular example of machine language only works for machines based on the Sparc chip set manufactured by Sun Microsystems.
 This machine language wouldn't mean anything at all to an Intel/Pentium based machine like the Dell computers in the King labs.
 I could get my "Hello world!" program written in C to run on the Intel/Pentium architecture, but first I'd have to find a compiler that could produce code in the Intel/Pentium machine language.
 Source code is portable and can (if done right) be moved from one machine to another (although it will have to be recompiled for each new type of machine); machine code is not portable except to a pretty exact duplicate of the original machine it was compiled for.

 4. How do I compile my program?
 Enter the following command to the shell: